Bookkeeping Examples for Small Business and Students

 Creditors Payment

-When the purchase invoice is paid, the accounting transactions are between the bank and aged creditor’s account.
+When the purchase invoice is paid, the accounting transactions are between the bank and the aged creditor’s account.

 AccountDebitCredit